nooribrahim06/Nursing_Assistant_Robot/README.md

 #### How It Works — Step by Step

 **Step 1 — Patient presses a latch button.**
 Each bedside has a latching push-button.
 When pressed, it stores the call request mechanically (stays pressed until reset).
-The button outputs connect to the `A`, `B`, `C` select lines of the 74HC238 decoder, encoding which station is calling as a 3-bit binary number (Station 1 = `001`, Station 2 = `010`, Station 3 = `011`, etc.).
+The button outputs connect to the `A`, `B`, `C` select lines of the 74HC238 decoder, encoding which station is calling as a 3-bit binary number (Station 1 = `001`, Station 2 = `010`, Station 3 = `100`, etc.).

 **Step 2 — The 74HC238 decoder activates exactly one output.**
-The decoder reads the 3-bit address on its select lines and pulls exactly one of its eight outputs (`Y0`–`Y7`) HIGH.
+The decoder reads the 3-bit address on its select lines and pulls exactly one of its eight outputs (Y0–Y7) HIGH.
 All other outputs remain LOW.
 This is the core hardware guarantee — the decoder's combinational logic makes it physically impossible for two outputs to be HIGH simultaneously for the same select combination.
+Additionally, when more than 1 button is pushed, a corresponding LED right beside the nurse will light up simultaneously, instantly alerting her that the robot is needed at that exact time.

 **Step 3 — Diode isolation routes power to one IR transmitter.**
-Each decoder output (`Y0`–`Y7`) connects to one IR LED transmitter through a series diode.
+Each decoder output (`Y0`,`Y1`,`Y2`,`Y4`) connects to one IR LED transmitter the rest (`Y3`,`Y5`,`Y6`,`Y7`) to regular LED through a series diode.
 The diodes serve two purposes:
 - **Forward direction**: current flows from the active decoder output through the diode to power the IR LED.
 - **Reverse direction**: the diode blocks any back-current from flowing from one output into another, preventing cross-triggering where an active LED on Y1 could inadvertently feed current back into Y2's circuit.